ElizaPopa/TestCases/README.md

 3. Click on "Yes" option

 **Expected results:**
 A new message: "You have selected Yes" should appear below the labels

 **Environment:**
 Google Chrome

 ------------------------------

 **Description:**

-Adding a new employee on Web Tables / Elements page without completing all the fields
+Adding a new employee on Web Tables without completing all the fields

 **Steps to reproduce:**